Skip to main content

 }

-Set the LEMMA_API_KEY and LEMMA_PROJECT_ID environment variables.
-Find these in your Lemma project settings.
+Set LEMMA_API_KEY and LEMMA_PROJECT_ID environment variables.
+Find them in your Lemma project settings.

 import { NodeTracerProvider } from '@opentelemetry/sdk-trace-node';